01binary/binaryconv/readme.md

 # Mono Image to Binary Array Converter

-This command line utility will load most common image formats and output a C/C++ header file that can be used in Arduino or similar platforms to draw this as a bitmap from a byte array.
+This command line utility will load most common image formats and output a C/C++ header file that can be used in Arduino or similar platforms to draw it as a bitmap from a byte array.

 Usage:
 ```
-binaryconv imagepath [outputname].
+binaryconv imagepath [outputname]
 ```

 So basically given a monochrome image like this: